 Risers - Risers are the vertical components of the staircase, on which the treads are placed.

-Rosette - A decorative wall plate that can be round, oval or rectangular, anchoring the railing when backing is inside the wall.
+Rosette - A decorative wall plate that can be round, oval or rectangular, anchoring the railing when the backing is inside the wall.

 Shoe Rail - A flat molded component with a linear groove to accept square bottom balusters.